 There are two ways of using shortcut buttons: One – via the keyboard cover.
 It magnetically attaches to the Surface Pro and works like a normal keyboard and gives you unlimited shortcut buttons.

 Alternatively, you can get an onscreen hotkey that gives virtually unlimited shortcuts on your screen.
 Tablet Pro (new tab) is one of the most popular hotkey tools for artists that is available for Windows and compatible with almost any drawing application.
 (Note: Tablet Pro is a paid software but comes with a free trial)

 Shortcut Accessories – Surface Dial and Wacom Expresskey remote

 Need more shortcuts, both Wacom and Microsoft come with their own shortcut accessory that gives you additional flexibility.

-The Wacom comes with its Wacom Expresskey remote which is essentially small wireless remote which has a total of 17 buttons and a touch ring.
-All these buttons and touch ring can be programmed to any shortcut in the settings.
+The Wacom comes with its Wacom Expresskey remote which is essentially a small wireless remote that has a total of 17 buttons and a touch ring.
+All these buttons and touch rings can be programmed to any shortcut in the settings.

 Battery life – Wacom Mobile Studio Pro vs Microsoft Surface Pro 7

 As per official numbers the Surface Pro can run Up to 10.5 hours on a single charge.
 In real-life usage, you can expect about 7-8 hours of battery backup, which is average for a tablet of this size and power.

 Coming to Mobile Studio Pro, it comes with a battery capacity of 4630mAh which is kind of low for a tablet of this size.
 There are no official numbers as to how long its battery lasts on a single charge.
 In real-life usage, you can expect it to last around 4+ hours on a full charge.